 Arts in VPS

 The arts have a starring role in Vancouver Public Schools!
+Both Washington state and VPS recognize the arts as a core academic subject.
 We put the spotlight on visual and performing arts with a decades-long commitment to arts programs for students in kindergarten through 12th grade.
 For our students, creativity is limited only by the imagination.

 Music instruction begins in kindergarten with singing and sound exploration and progresses through fifth-grade developing music techniques and vocabulary with an introduction to musical instruments.
 Secondary students can pursue and expand their talents in band, choir or orchestra.
 Music instruction includes competition and performances for the public.
 Students pursuing music also can perform in mariachi bands, jazz band, chamber music, musicals and theater.
 In addition to our award-winning high school ensembles, students participating in the most advanced groups receive credit through Career and Technical Education with connections to professionals, mentors, audition preparation, artist resumé and other supporting experiences.